crutcher/crutcher.github.io-source/source/Tapestry/index.md

 for systems of formal semantics constructed from building blocks already known to math and computer science, which come closest to satisfying the design goals.

-I like to cast much of this as searching for functor embeddings which a given set of properties, because if we can find a functor embedding into an abstract execution environment with semantics similar to the machine environments we wish to target;
+I like to cast much of this as searching for functor embeddings with a given set of properties, because if we can find a functor embedding into an abstract execution environment with semantics similar to the machine environments we wish to target;
 translation from the functor embedding to the actual machines tends to be straightforward.